remaskm/Chroot-Jail-Escape-Write-up/README.md

 /bin/bash -p
 ```

-The `-p` flag instructs the bash interpreter not to drop privileges, ensuring that the effective User ID (UID) remains at the level of the file owner, which is root.
+The `-p` flag instructs the bash interpreter not to drop privileges, ensuring that the effective User ID remains at the level of the file owner, which is root.
 Once inside the root shell, verification and flag collection can proceed.

 ```bash
 whoami         # root